The Mental and Physical Health Benefits of Outdoor Workouts

 TL;DR: Just by taking your workout outside — whether you’re running, jumping, or biking — you’re boosting the burn.

 2. You'll Enjoy Your Outdoor Workout Way More

-Researchers divided 42 healthy adults into three groups: One group hiked outdoors for 45 minutes, another group walked on a treadmill indoors for 45 minutes, while the control group did nothing—for a total of three hours over the course of the study.
+Time seems to go at half-speed when you run on a treadmill, so much so that even a one-mile jog can feel mentally and physically draining.
+And according to a study published in PLOS One, the reason is likely linked to exercising indoors.
+Researchers divided 42 healthy adults into three groups: One group hiked outdoors for 45 minutes, another group walked on a treadmill indoors for 45 minutes, while the control group did nothing for a total of three hours over the course of the study.
 They then had participants rate their mood, feelings, and arousal.
-The results, published in PLOS One, found that while both walking groups got way more benefits than the couch potatoes, the outdoor exercisers had the best experience.
+The results found that while both walking groups got way more benefits than the couch potatoes, the outdoor exercisers had the best experience.

 The hiking group reported feeling more awake, energized, attentive, happy, and calm as well as having more positive emotions overall than did those on the treadmill.
 The hikers also said they felt less fatigued after their workout.
 Basically, the hikers' workout felt easier physically and mentally, even though outdoor hikers and indoor treadmill walkers did the same amount of exercise.

-For this reason, Niedermeier recommends not just taking your workout outdoors but going someplace you find beautiful and relaxing, with plenty of plants and water.
+For this reason, Niedermeier recommends not just doing an outdoor workout but going someplace you find beautiful and relaxing, with plenty of plants and water.
 "The positive effects are stronger the 'greener' or the 'more blue' the environment is perceived by the participants," he says.
-Although, yes, just being outside in the sun, walking around your neighborhood will still provide some added benefits.

-Of course, it's not always possible to get outside and gyms have their upsides — protection from the elements when you need it, plus amenities like childcare, group classes, and personal training to name a few—but it's well worth your while to get outside when you can.
-Outdoor workouts provide a ton of health benefits beyond the mental ones described in this study, as we'll show you during July, our "Take It Outside" month.
+Of course, it's not always possible to do an outdoor workout, and gyms have their upsides — protection from the elements when you need it, plus amenities like childcare, group classes, and personal training to name a few.
+But it's well worth your while to get sweaty with Mother Nature when you can.